mathesar-foundation/mathesar-wiki/projects/localization.md

 **Where will the translation file be stored?**

-Translations files will be stored in the frontend repo.
+Translations files will be stored inside `mathesar_ui`.
 The structure will be:

 ```
 i18n